An Inspector Calls: Synopsis

+Act 1

 The play is set in 1912 at the Birlings' large home in the fictional industrial town of Brumley.
 Arthur Birling, a wealthy factory owner, magistrate and local politician, celebrates his daughter Sheila's engagement to Gerald Croft, son of a rival magnate.
 Also present are Birling's wife Sybil and their son Eric (whose drinking problem the family discreetly ignores).
 After dinner, Sheila and Sybil leave the dining room to go into the drawing room, while Birling lectures the young men on the importance of self-reliance and looking after one's own, and talks of the bright future that awaits them (which, he believes, will include a knighthood for himself in the next honours list).

 The evening is interrupted when the maid Edna announces the arrival of a man calling himself Inspector Goole, who explains that earlier that day he had seen the dead body of a young woman named Eva Smith, who had died by drinking disinfectant.
 He has been given the "duty" of investigating her death and the Birlings' involvement in it.
 He has seen her diary, which mentions members of the Birling family.

 Goole produces a photograph of Smith and shows it to Birling, who confirms that she worked in one of his factories.
 He reveals he dismissed her for leading a strike action demanding higher wages.
 Despite acknowledging that he left Smith without a job, Birling denies any responsibility for her death.

 Sheila, having been sent by her mother to bring Birling, Eric and Gerald to the drawing room, is shown a photograph of Smith.
 She explains that once, when she was out shopping with her mother, Sheila saw a dress she liked and tried it on, even though her mother and an assistant thought it was not right for her.
 Smith, now employed at this shop, also helped with the trying-on.
 Sheila realised that the dress did not suit her; Smith held the dress against herself, and Sheila could see that it looked much better on her.
 Seeing Smith smiling at the other assistant, Sheila took umbrage and angrily ordered the manager of the department store to fire her.
 Sheila's real motivation, which she ashamedly confesses, was the jealousy that she felt towards Smith, perceiving her as prettier than herself.
 Eric leaves the dining room.

+Sybil enters the dining room.
+The inspector mentions that Smith subsequently used the name Daisy Renton.